Operadic actions on long knots and 2-string links: Introduction

-Nowadays, it is more common to study not only the space of components $\pi_0 \Emb(S^1 \amalg \cdots \amalg S^1, S^3)$, but the full homotopy type of the spaces of knots and links.
-To adapt the decomposition approach described above, one needs to define an analogue of the connected sum and satellite operations on the space level, i.e directly on the embeddings and not between isotopy classes.
-To rigourously carry out this task, new models for the spaces of knots and links have emerged, the long knots $\KK$ and the string links $\LL$.
-Coupled with the language of operads, these new models enable one to extend the existing operations on $\pi_0$ to the space level.
+but the full homotopy type of the spaces of knots and links.
+To adapt the decomposition approach described above, one needs to define an analogue of the connected sum and satellite operations on the space level, ie directly on the embeddings and not between isotopy classes.
+To rigorously carry out this task, one uses the space of long knots $\KK$ and the space of string links $\LL$.
+Coupled with the language of operads, these spaces enable one to extend the existing operations on $\pi_0$ to the space level.
 More precisely, the different types of operations one can carry out on knots and links can be encoded in the action of an operad on a space of embeddings.
-This new framework is due to Budney in \cite{Budney} and \cite{BudneySplicing} for the case of long knots.
-Namely, Budney constructs in \cite{Budney} an action of the little $2$-cubes operad $\cubes{2}$ on a space $\KKhat$ homotopy equivalent to $\KK$, in such a way that all the induced operations descend to the connected sum on $\pi_0$.
-He builds in \cite{BudneySplicing} another action on $\KKhat$ of a more intricate operad which he calls the splicing operad.
+This new framework is due to Budney in~\cite{Budney} and~\cite{BudneySplicing} for the case of long knots.
+Namely, Budney constructs in~\cite{Budney} an action of the little $2$--cubes operad $\cubes{2}$ on a space $\KKhat$ homotopy equivalent to $\KK$, in such a way that all the induced operations descend to the connected sum on $\pi_0$.
+He builds in~\cite{BudneySplicing} another action on $\KKhat$ of a more intricate operad which he calls the splicing operad.
 These operations correspond to the satellite constructions in many ways.
-In the case of string links, Burke and Koytcheff build in \cite{KoytcheffInfect} a complex operad called the infection operad.
+In the case of string links, Burke and Koytcheff build in~\cite{KoytcheffInfect} a complex operad called the infection operad.
 It is an adaptation of Budney's splicing operad and deals with the satellite operations between string links.
-The authors mentionned above not only prove the existence of such actions but also their freeness, refining the unique decomposition results on $\pi_0$.
-It remains to find an operadic encoding of the connected sum of links, if possible leading to a free algebra. \\
+The authors mentioned above not only prove the existence of such actions but also their freeness, refining the unique decomposition results on $\pi_0$.
+It remains to find an operadic encoding of the connected sum of links, if possible, leading to a free algebra.

-\subsection{Present Work}
+\subsection{Present work}